 Mexico

 ‘Frida’ was almost entirely filmed in Mexico.
-Most of the filming was carried out in Mexico City.
-Estudios Churubusco was the major production facility used for filming the movie.
-Apart from that, the exterior of the second bus scene was shot at San Luis Potosi.
-Filming was also carried out in Barrio del Alto in Puebla, and Teotihuacán in San Juan Teotihuacán.
+Most of the filming was carried out in Mexico City, where Estudios Churubusco was the major production facility.
+The exterior of the second bus scene was shot at San Luis Potosi.
+Filming was also carried out in Barrio del Alto in Puebla and Teotihuacán in San Juan Teotihuacán.

-Filming in Teotihuacán proved to be the most challenging since it was a nightmare to get permits.
-Moreover, the production just had a single day to shoot there.
+Filming in Teotihuacán proved to be the most challenging since getting permits was a nightmare.
+Moreover, the production only had a single day to shoot there.
 Next, Kahlo and Rivera’s actual San Angel studio was also used as a filming location.

 Read More: Best Biographical Movies